 - 1. Lock your door and take your keys with you when you leave your room. - 2.
 Lock your room at night when you are sleeping. - 3.
-Report immediately to Campus Police any incident that jeopardizes your safety or the safety of your possessions. - 4.
-Do not loan out your room or car keys. - 5.
-Register your automobile even if you are keeping it on campus for only a few days. - 6.
+Report immediately to Thiel Police any incident that jeopardizes your safety or the safety of your possessions. - 4.
+Do not loan out your room or car keys.

+- 5. Register your automobile even if you are keeping it on campus for only a few days. - 6.
 Do not prop open exit doors of campus housing.
 Any building is only as secure as its occupants wish it to be. - 7.
 If possible, do not walk alone after dark.
-Use the escort service.
+Use the escort service. - 8.
+If Thiel Police are not made aware of issues we cannot fix them.
+Please call on anything you feel is unsafe or harmful to the Thiel College Community.

 The Department provides programming for students and employees in the following areas: Sexual and Domestic Violence, Personal Safety, and Drugs and Alcohol.
-If you should have any questions concerning Campus Police or find you need assistance, please contact 724-589-2222.
+If you should have any questions concerning Thiel Police or find you need assistance, please contact 724-589-2222